sortedcord/vue-notes/Notes/Introduction/building-a-goal-app-with-js.md

 `styles.css` is where the styling of our app is stored in.

 `app.js` is where the Js code will go to fetch the user input when the button is clicked, create a new list item, and that to the list of items.

+## Functionality

+This is a basic application, that takes the input from the user and displays it as a "goal" in a list.

+First the user enters